Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 None of this is to say that those manufacturers make bad keyboards.
 It’s just that history has shown previous products were not up to snuff when compared to enthusiast manufacturers at the same and lower prices.

 However, one gaming manufacturer does make the front page and continues to get recommendations from the community.
 That manufacturer is Cooler Master and the keyboard was the Quick Fire Rapid.
-Now, it’s the Masterkeys Pro that grace the front page from time to time.
+Now, it’s the Masterkeys Pro that graces the front page from time to time.

 Today, however, I’m reviewing the next in succession to the Quick Fire Rapid, and that’s the Masterkeys Pro S RGB as well as the Masterkeys Pro L RGB.
 Building on an already solid base, Cooler Master has managed to release another TKL (Tenkeyless) mechanical keyboard that’s as refined as the Quick Fire Rapid.
-And, there’s improvements and added features as well.
+And, there are improvements and added features as well.

 This review combines the Masterkeys Pro L and the Masterkeys Pro S RGB models and will mention the few differences between the two.